pybites/pybites.github.io-source/content/python-tips-carbon-selenium.md

 		status = driver.find_element_by_id('status')
 		img = status.text.split(' ')[-1]

-Finally I quite the `driver` (this closes the browser) and return the image string:
+Finally I quit the `driver` (this closes the browser) and return the image string:

 		driver.quit()
 		return img

 ## See it in action

-Here you can see this automation script in action, first generating an image from a random tip, then from a specific tip ID:
+Here you can see this automation script in action, generating an image from a random tip as well as a specified tip ID:

 <div class="container">
 ▸␣␣␣<iframe src="https://www.youtube.com/embed/V3-7RvipiSU" frameborder="0" allowfullscreen class="video"></iframe>
 </div>

-And voilà: two new tips posted to our Twitter ([here](https://twitter.com/pybites/status/1100343735299252225) and [here](https://twitter.com/pybites/status/1100342422473719809)).
+And voilà: two new tips I could post to our Twitter ([here](https://twitter.com/pybites/status/1100343735299252225) and [here](https://twitter.com/pybites/status/1100342422473719809)).

-After manually tweeting it out as [@pybites](https://twitter.com/pybites), we set the obtained tweet URL on the tip (in the DB) so it's not selected upon next run.
+After manually tweeting it out as [@pybites](https://twitter.com/pybites), we set the obtained tweet URL on the tip (in the DB) so it's not selected upon next run (the `if PYBITES_HAS_TWEETED in share_link: ... continue` part above):

 ### Room for improvement